Learning Action Conditions from Instructional Manuals for Instruction Understanding: Experiments and Analysis

 \subsubsection{The Effect of Training Set Size}

 \tbref{tab:main_results} shows that with a little amount of data for training, our models can perform significantly better than the zero-shot setting.
 This arouses a question -- how would the performance change with respect to the training set size, \ie do we just need more data?
-To quantify the effect of training size on model performance, we conduct an experiment where we vary the sample size in the training set while fixing the development (10\%) and test (30\%) set for \textbf{consistency consideration}.
-We use the best settings in~\tbref{tab:main_results}, \ie with all the heuristics applied and the two-staged self-training adopted, for this study.
-The results are reported in~\tbref{tab:varying_train_results_wikihow}.
-We can observe a plateau in performance when the training set size is approaching 60\%, implying that simply keep adding more training samples does not necessarily yield significant improvements.
+To quantify the effect of training size on model performance, we conduct an experiment where we vary the sample size in the training set while fixing the development (10\%) and test (30\%) set for consistency consideration.
+We use the best settings in~\tbref{tab:main_results}, \ie with all the heuristics and self-training paradigm, for this study.
+We can observe, from~\tbref{tab:varying_train_results_wikihow}, a plateau in performance when the training set size is approaching 60\%, implying that simply keep adding more training samples does not necessarily yield significant improvements, and hypothesize that the discussed potential improvements are the keys to further effectively exploit the rich knowledge in large-scale instructional data.